sanixstudio/PopCorn/README.md

 # Overview:
-We all need a place where we can find information about favorite movies, currently playing, upcoming and popular movies.
-PopCorn movies app provides all this information to read and share with great pleasure.
+We all love movies and TV-shows.
+PopCorn Moives is a place where you can find information about favorite your movies, currently playing, upcoming and popular movies.
+This is a collaborative project for our Full-stack developer BootCamp presented as our first project.

 ## Service Provided by App
   -  Search for movies in genral